vladcc/but-how-do-it-know/README.txt

 http://buthowdoitknow.com/

-Partircularly, you can find it here:
+Particularly, you can find it here:

 http://buthowdoitknow.com/virtual_machine.html